PythonFabi/my-social-network-api/README.md

 Then, run 'npm run start' to start the application!
 In the thunderclient, postman or insomnia, test the given routes:

-Get request, get by id, put to update, post to create and delete on the categories, products and tags.
+Find, create, update and delete users and thoughts, and also react to existing thoughts, delete those reactions, also add and remove friends.

-Enjoy managing your ecommmerce!
+Enjoy sharing your thoughts!

 ## Credits